stevesoltys/remote-messages/README.md

 ```

 ## Usage
-Create an `RemoteMessagesClient` instance with the base URL, optional credentials, and make a query.
+Create a `RemoteMessagesClient` instance with the base URL, optional credentials, and make a query.

 Here's an example:
 ```java